Home / Dinnerware / Franciscan | Search Hill House Wares |

 LatticeThe Franciscan Lattice pattern dates from 1979.
 Like the Mint Weave, this earthenware pattern has a cream background with a embossed cream border of criss-crossing lines. | ![]() |

 MadeiraFranciscan's Madeira earthenware (no to be confused with the glassware of the same name)has a dark brown background with a complex pattern of green and tannish flowers.
-There is a wide border of green around the rim. | ![]() |
+There is a wide border of green around the rim.
+Except for the platters, the serving pieces do not have the floral design.
+The pattern came out in 1967 and was discontinued in 1983. | ![]() |

 MalibuThe Franciscan Malibu pattern came out in 1964.
 The rim has circles of brown blue and turquoise.
 The background is a speckled cream color.
 The shape follows that of the other 1964 patterns such as the Hacienda series. | ![]() |